This time, nothing is prohibited.

 • WORDS: A. FOZZARD

-We’re calling it: the roaring 20s will be making some noise once again as we enter the twenty-first century’s take on the decade.
-Whether it’s for a Great Gatsby New Year’s Eve party, a big birthday bash or a friend’s housewarming, we bet you’ll need your braces and baker boy cap at least once in 2020.
+We’re calling it: the roaring ’20s will be making some noise once again as we enter the twenty-first century’s take on the decade.
+Whether it’s for a Great Gatsby-themed wedding, a big birthday bash or a friend’s housewarming, we bet you’ll need your braces and baker boy cap at least once this year.

 The roaring 1920s were about throwing caution to the wind.
 So what should you wear if anything goes?

 BLACK TIE DONE THE JAZZ AGE WAY

 Luckily parties, champagne towers, trombones and tuxes all go hand in hand.
 It means you can play it safe with a classic tux, finished with a dress shirt and a bow tie.
 Maybe nod to 1920s men’s fashion with a pinstriped waistcoat.
 Sorted.